 In 2014, while browsing YouTube, I came across an American woman called Jonni Good who was making beautiful papier mache animals, and decided to have a go.
 I bought Jonni’s book and started making some of her animals and I became totally obsessed.

 Almost immediately, I preferred making human figures and I started experimenting with different techniques and materials and developing my own style.
 I try to make my sculptures almost completely of paper and so I’ve abandoned the typical wire armature and instead, make mine from scrunched newspaper, masking tape and sometimes a wooden cocktail stick to attach the head.....paper is from wood after all!
-I dress my figures in paper clothes and, apart from a little acrylic paint for skin tones, use coloured tissue paper to colour them – like decoupage.
-It’s a very satisfying technique - although the detailed work is incredibly fiddly to do – and I get a weird sense of pride that my sculptures are now 99.9% paper.
+I sometimes dress my figures in paper clothes and use coloured paper and powdered glazes to colour them.

 I’m fascinated by the human form and love the way papier mache can be sculpted to create the contours of muscles and bones.
 It’s amazing how the tiniest of marks in the papier mache can suggest a change of expression or pose and I’m constantly learning and striving for greater control of the medium.